wix-incubator/ui-autotools/README.md

 - nothing was printed to the console
 - that any events which were added during render are removed after the component is unmounted

-Sanity uses puppeteer to test client-side hydration.
+Sanity uses playwright to test client-side hydration.
 Results are printed in the terminal.

 #### Event Checking